 Also, some things to consider before deciding that the recession had ended or never begun at all.
 In the last 80 years, there has never been such a time when you can buy so much oil with one ounce of gold.
 Moreover, there has never been such a time when gold to oil price ratio spikes were spaced so close to each other.
 And to conclude, the 2008 crisis is considered the worst since the great depression, yet, the spikes of 2015 and 2016 are almost identical to the one in 2008…

 Does it mean that we are still in recession and its end is yet to be marked by another spike?
 Will it be larger than the last two spikes?
 Maybe.
 Maybe not.
 Who knows.
 Time will show.

 To conclude, Michael Snyder is definitely correct.
 Gold to oil price ratio does increase during recessions which is clearly evident by the above graphs.
 Definitely the above graphs give some food for thought.
 Especially the last two.

-I hope the above analysis makes sense and you found it somewhat rational.
+I hope the above analysis makes sense.
 If you have another opinion, leave it here.